DBCDK/dbcdk.github.io/OpenAgency.md

 libraries including contact information, pickup agency information and opening hours.

+* authentication: login triple in subtags: groupIdAut, passwordAut, userIdAut
+* agencyId: library code, like DK-790900
+* agencyAddress: library address
+* agencyName: library name
+* postalCode:
+* city:
+* libraryType: Folkebibliotek, Forskningsbibliotek or empty
+* libraryStatus: include libraries: alle, usynlig, slettet or empty
+* pickupAllowed: Indicator whether materials can be picked up at the given branch/agency
+* trackingId

 ***Remote Access***

 Using this operation, you can get information about an agency's subscriptions to licensed resources with remote access.

+* authentication: login triple in subtags: groupIdAut, passwordAut, userIdAut
+* agencyId: library code, like DK-790900
+* trackingId

 ***Request order***

 This operation retrieves a prioritised list of which agencies materials must be ordered from for a given agency.

+* authentication: login triple in subtags: groupIdAut, passwordAut, userIdAut
+* agencyId: library code, like DK-790900
+* trackingId

+***Search Collection***

+* authentication: login triple in subtags: groupIdAut, passwordAut, userIdAut
+* agencyId: library code, like DK-790900
+* trackingId

 ***Service***

 The service operation looks up information about a specific agency regarding various services provided by that agency.
 It can also look up directory information about an agency.
-The following services are available (most of the are used in ORS):
+The following services are available (most of them are used in ORS):

+* authentication: login triple in subtags: groupIdAut, passwordAut, userIdAut
+* agencyId: library code, like DK-790900
+* service:
   * information: directory information about an agency, e.g. address and branch information
-* serverInformation: information about an agency's z39.50 server
   * orsItemRequest: whether an agency wants to receive ILL requests and how they want to receive the messages
   * orsAnswer: whether an agency wants to receive ILL answers and how they want to receive the messages
   * orsReceipt: whether an agency wants to receive receipts on their ILL requests and how they want to receive the messages
   * orsCancel: whether an agency wants to receive cancellations of ILL requests and how they want to receive the messages
   * orsCancelReply: whether an agency wants to receive replies to cancellations of ILL requests and how they want to receive the messages
   * orsShipping: whether an agency wants to receive shipping information and how they want to receive the messages
   * orsRenew: whether an agency wants to receive renewals on ILL loans and how they want to receive the messages
   * orsRenewAnswer: whether an agency wants to receive answers to renewals on ILL loans  and how they want to receive the messages
   * orsEndUserRequest: whether an agency wants to receive requests from end users on their own material and how they want to receive the messages
   * orsEndUserIllRequest: whether an agency wants to receive requests from end users on material owned by other agencies and how they want to receive the messages
   * orsCancelRequestUser: whether an agency wants to receive cancellations of requests from end users and how they want to receive the messages
   * orsRenewItemUser: whether an agency wants to receive renewals of loans from end users and how they want to receive the messages
   * orsLookupUser: whether an agency wants to receive lookup user requests and how they wamt to receive the messages
+  * serverInformation: information about an agency's z39.50 server
   * userOrderParameters: which order parameters must be present for local and ILL orders of various material types
   * userParameters: what type of information is needed for authetication of the end user, e.g when the user wants to place an item request (cpr, common, barcode, cardno, or optional)
+* trackingId

+***Show Order***

+* authentication: login triple in subtags: groupIdAut, passwordAut, userIdAut
+* agencyId: library code, like DK-790900
+* trackingId

 ## License Terms
 The web service is published under the [GPLv3](http://gplv3.fsf.org/) license.